 Technologies and Assays for Therapeutic Genome Editing INDs

 In phase 2, the SCGE aims to accelerate the translation of genome editing therapies into the clinic by developing targeted delivery technologies and assays for safety and efficacy studies.
 This research will work to develop and validate delivery systems that can target a substantial proportion of clinically relevant cells.
-Find the latest research publications from these projects at this link.
+Find the latest research publications from these projects on our website.

 Utility of Human Organoids for Safety and Efficiency Evaluations of Genome Editing Therapeutics